Zutphen: Rail

 Zutphen railway station is an important regional railway centre.
 The main electrified lines, to Deventer and Zwolle in the north, and to Arnhem and Nijmegen in the south, are run by the national railway company Nederlandse Spoorwegen (NS).
 The secondary lines to Winterswijk and Apeldoorn are operated by Arriva.
-The secondary line to Hengelo is operated by Blauwnet (a division of Syntus).
+The secondary line to Hengelo is operated by Blauwnet (a division of Arriva).
 The regional rail service is run by a special subsidiary of the NS.
 All secondary lines run diesel trains.
 Zutphen's old station building (1863), upgraded in 1875, was partly destroyed during World War II.
 In the early 1950s a modern new station was built, a typical post-war building with concrete as its main material.

 However, in October 2007, the station building was designated as a State Monument.
 In 2006 and 2007, the railway station area was completely renovated: a new bus terminal and an underground bicycle parking lot were constructed, and the main road leading from the railway station to the town centre was turned into a road for pedestrians and cyclists only.

 Road

-Zutphen lies 10 kilometers south of the A1 motorway, which can be entered where it passes Deventer.
+Zutphen lies 15 kilometers south of the A1 motorway, which can be entered where it passes Deventer.
 From there the A1 leads East to Hengelo and West past Apeldoorn to Amsterdam.
 Main roads are the N348 (Arnhem to Zutphen, Deventer and Ommen), N314 (Zutphen to Doetinchem), N319 (Zutphen to Vorden and Winterswijk), N345 (Zutphen to Lochem and Hengelo), N826 (Zutphen to Almen and Laren).

 Bus

-Almost all buses in and around Zutphen are Arriva.
+Almost all buses in and around Zutphen are operated by Arriva.
 There are three internal city bus lines, and regional lines to Doetinchem, Deventer, Almen-Laren and Vorden.
 The bus lines towards Apeldoorn and Dieren were canceled in the past; these towns and the destinations in between can now only be reached by car or by train.